Christening (Baptisms) at St Cuthbert’s Ormesby

 Alternatively, you can fill in the Baptism Enquiry Form (click button below)

-You can attend an open ‘Christenings and Weddings Enquiries’ hour, which during the winter months of November to March is at St Cuthbert’s Church each Sunday morning between 11am and 12noon and at other times of the year is at St Cuthbert’s Church on a Tuesday evening between 6 and 7pm.
+You can attend an open ‘Christenings and Weddings Enquiries’ hour, which during the winter months of October/November to March is at St Cuthbert’s Church each Sunday morning between 11am and 12noon and at other times of the year is at St Cuthbert’s Church on a Tuesday evening between 6 and 7pm.
 Except during periods of national lockdown.
 See above.

 Please also look the Church of England’s Christenings website for more detailed guidance for parents and godparents or click on the image at the bottom of the page.